rhematt/rhematt.github.io/cv/index.md

 ## Continued Training
 - Fundamentals of University Governance.
 Australian Institute of Company Directors.
 2019.
 - Maritime Cyber Operations and Policy.
 Tallinn Maritime Academy.
 2018.
 - Open Source Intelligence and Policy.
 Tallinn University of Technology.
-2017.
+2017

+## Member Bodies
+Dr Matthews has made a commitment to the profession as a member of the following bodies:
+- Australian and New Zealand Forensic Science Society.
+- Institute of Engineers Australia.
+- Australian Institute of Company Directors.
+- Institute of Electrical and Electronic Engineers.

 ## References
 A list of references are avaliable upon request.
 The following letters have been provided: